Macular Degeneration Prevention

 Particularly for an older person, it may be difficult to obtain all the nutrients you need from diet alone.
 Ask your doctor for advice about which supplements might work best for you based on your specific health needs.

-Step Four: Consider an AREDS Nutritional Formula
+Step Four: Consider an AREDS Nutritional Supplement

 High levels of antioxidant vitamins and zinc significantly reduced the risk of advanced macular degeneration and associated vision loss in a study investigating nutrition and AMD, supported by the National Institutes of Health/National Eye Institute (NEI).